Strategy Execution

 In this spirit of transparency, and to help with meeting federal reporting requirements in some cases, many of our local government customers created ARPA dashboards to track the distribution of these funds.
 However, the team at Washington County has created one of our favorites.

-With $117 million advanced to the county in two tranches, the team at Washington County has created a beautiful dashboard to track the use and outcomes of this once-in-a-generation funding.
+With $117 million advanced to the county in two tranches, the team at Washington County has created a beautiful ARPA framework dashboard to track the use and outcomes of this once-in-a-generation funding.

 As well as ensuring public transparency, this local government dashboard is one piece that is helping the county go “from being data curious to fully embracing data-informed decision-making.”

 • The dashboard homepage provides a legend so residents can easily understand the traffic light progress bars used throughout the dashboard.
-The homepage also includes Washington County’s ARPA investment values and principles.
+The homepage also includes Washington County’s ARPA investment principles.

-• The County’s ARPA projects are complex and diverse – spanning outbreak response to vaccination to small business support.
+• The County’s ARPA projects are complex and diverse; spanning outbreak response to vaccination to small business support to broadband investment.
 However, the dashboard feels simple to navigate, with lots of explanation of the projects underway, and unique and clear data visualizations.

 • It’s a beautiful local government dashboard.
 The team uses eye-catching, custom imagery to make each level of the dashboard engaging, aligned with the County’s brand, and contextual.